JujuAdams/painfully-learned-lessons/README.md

 ### I added an object and my `fps_real` went from 5000 down to 4000.
 Help!

-Don't worry about it. `fps_real` is deceptively useless and the only thing it's really good for is making people panic needlessly.
+Don't worry about it. `fps_real` is mostly useless and the only thing it's really good for is making people panic needlessly.

-Frame rate is [inversely proportional to frame time](https://www.desmos.com/calculator/d4hvus9oys), which means that (among other things) minute differences in very small frame times will have seemingly disproportionately large effects on the `fps_real`.
+Frame rate is [inversely proportional to frame time](https://www.desmos.com/calculator/d4hvus9oys), which means that (among other things) small differences in very small frame times will have disproportionately large effects on the `fps_real`.
 What you really care about is the **frame time,** or the amount of time it takes to deliver a frame.
 This means you have a budget of about 16.6 ms to do all of your Step and Draw event processing if you want to maintain a refresh rate of 60 frames per second.
-An `fps_real` value of 5000 means that your entire game is finished with its update tick in **0.2 milliseconds,** and an `fps_real` value of 4000 means that your entire game is finished with its update tick in **0.25 milliseconds.** That's a difference of **0.05 milliseconds,** which profesional game developers like to call "a vanishingly tiny proportion of your frame time budget" (it's about 0.3%).
+An `fps_real` value of 5000 means that your entire game is finished with its update tick in **0.2 milliseconds,** and an `fps_real` value of 4000 means that your entire game is finished with its update tick in **0.25 milliseconds.** That's a difference of **0.05 milliseconds,** which is negligible.

 Whatever you did to make your `fps_real` dip, you can do it another 300 times and still hit a 60FPS target.